MicrosoftDocs/PowerShell-Docs/dsc/pullClientConfigID.md

 For more information about using **Guids** in your environment, see [Plan for GUIDs](secureServer.mof#GUIDs).

-## Setup a Pull Client to download Configurations
+## Set up a Pull Client to download Configurations

-Each target Node has to be told to use pull mode and be given the URL where it can contact the pull server to get configurations.
+Each client must be configured in **Pull** mode and given the pull server url where its configuration is stored.
 To do this, you have to configure the Local Configuration Manager (LCM) with the necessary information.
 To configure the LCM, you create a special type of configuration, decorated with the **DSCLocalConfigurationManager** attribute.
 For more information about configuring the LCM, see [Configuring the Local Configuration Manager](metaConfig.md).

 ### HTTP DSC Pull Server